Coopydood/ultimate-macOS-KVM/README.md

 # ultimate-macOS-KVM
 Helping you build the ultimate macOS virtual machine, powered by KVM.

+## Introduction
+Tired of all the restraints and poor performance of macOS VMs in hypervisors like VirtualBox or VMware?
+Well, the story changes when you run your virtual machines in **kernel space**.
+Welcome to the world of **K**ernel **V**irtual **M**achines.

+You might be new to QEMU/KVM, or a long-time veteran - either way this project aims to help you build a macOS virtual machine that can take full advantage of the power of KVM - but in a user-friendly and approachable way.

+Scripts?
+Configs?
+QEMU arguments?
+A *"qcow"* file?
+Moo?
+If you need a little help wrapping your head around this stuff, feel free to check out the FAQs for some quick knowledge on the basics.

 ## Requirements
 As with all other virtual machines / hypervisors, you don't need an *uber-powerful* PC, but you should expect guest performance to be relative to your host's.
 Performance *can* change dramatically based on guest properties, such as virtual cores, allocated memory, and virtual CPU threads - but it really does boil down to how beefy your host's hardware is.
 Here's a table with my best judgement on minimum, recommended, and best system requirements: